Mastering the Art of Adding and Subtracting Radicals: A practical guide

 Q2: What if a radical contains a negative number under the square root?

 You'll encounter imaginary numbers (denoted by 'i', where i² = -1).
 The square root of a negative number is an imaginary number.
-Day to day, for example, √(-4) = 2i.
+To give you an idea, √(-4) = 2i.
 The rules for adding and subtracting still apply, but you need to handle the imaginary units appropriately.

 Q3: How do I handle rationalizing the denominator when adding/subtracting radicals?